The Applied Layer / Pillars

 Key findings

-- Agentic patterns sit on a five-tier maturity ladder.
-Tiers 1 and 2 (deterministic-with-LLM-glue, tool-using single agents) are broadly production-ready.
-Tiers 3 to 5 are workload-specific and frequently over-claimed.
+- Finding 2 — agentic patterns.
+Agentic systems sit on a five-tier maturity ladder.
+Tiers 1–2 are broadly production-ready; Tiers 3–5 are workload-specific and frequently overclaimed in current practitioner discourse.

-- The choice between architectural patterns can be made deterministically given a workload’s corpus characteristics, query complexity, latency budget, error tolerance, and verifiability surface.
+- Finding 4 — decision framework.
+Pattern selection can be made almost deterministically given five workload characteristics: corpus characteristics, query complexity, latency budget, error tolerance, and verifiability surface.

 From the anchor research